 Here are 9 great reasons to get more z z z's!

-3. Sharpen mental focus and productivity.
-When you are overtired it can feel like everything is coming at you all at once, and fast!
-Your ability to prioritize task, focus on one thing at a time and follow things through to completion are challenged.
-When you mind feels clouded and your head is swimming it is easier to be distracted and feel overwhelmed to get it all done.
-Noticing a productivity hit lately?
-Might be time to up your zzz's!
+When you're overtired it can feel like everything is coming at you all at once, and fast!
+Your ability to prioritize tasks, focus on one thing at a time, and follow things through to completion are challenged.
+When your mind feels clouded and your head is swimming it's easier to be distracted and feel overwhelmed by trying to get it all done.
+Notice a productivity hit lately?
+Might be time to get more zzz's!

-Many things contribute to an increased risk of heart disease, and lack of sleep is one of them!
-While you are sleeping the body uses that time to heal and make repairs to the heart and blood vessels.
-When you aren't getting enough sleep your body doesn't have the time it needs to do a thorough job.
+Many things contribute to an increased risk of heart disease, and lack of sleep is one of them.
+While you're sleeping the body uses that time to heal and make repairs to the heart and blood vessels.
+When you aren't getting enough sleep, your body doesn't have the time it needs to do a thorough job.
 Studies have shown a connection between reduced sleep and heart disease, kidney disease, high blood pressure, and stroke.
 Sounds like some pretty good reasons to get that shuteye to me!

-6. Reduce chronic pain and inflammation.
-Whether you are recovering from a recent injury, challenged with a headache or fighting inflammation in the body, sleep can help.
-Studies have shown a direct link to a decease in chronic pain as well as an ability to lower the pain threshold.
-Inflammation often leads to pain and rest enables the body to repair cell damage, restore muscle tissue and heal and repair blood vessels.
+Whether you're recovering from a recent injury, suffering from chronic headaches or fighting inflammation in the body, sleep can help.
+Studies have shown a direct link to a decease in chronic pain as well as an ability to lower the pain threshold to getting enough sleep.
+Inflammation often leads to pain and rest enables the body to repair cell damage, restore muscle tissue, and heal and repair blood vessels.
 Having a hard time falling asleep due to pain?
-Try a natural remedy such as soaking in an epsom salt bath to reduce muscle aches and pains, reduce bruising and flush out toxins or try arnica pellets or rubbing arnica gel or cream on the affected area to reduce inflammation, tenderness and bruising.
+Try a natural remedy such as soaking in an epsom salt bath to reduce muscle aches and pains, reduce bruising and flush out toxins ,or try arnica pellets, gel or cream to reduce inflammation, tenderness and bruising.